kirby-tools/kirby-live-preview/README.md

 ## Welcome!

 Thank you for purchasing Kirby Live Preview.
-We are glad to have you on board and hope you will enjoy reviewing all the content changes right in the Panel.
+We are glad to have you on board and hope you will enjoy reviewing all the content changes right from the Kirby Panel.

 ## Getting Started